Boudoir Posing Tips

 Slimming Plus Size Pose Ideas That Flatter

 In general, laying-down poses are super flattering for plus size women.
 On your back, gravity helps smooth your stomach.
-On your stomach, the bedding gives extra coverage across your midsection — perfect if you want a little more concealment.
+On your stomach, the bedding gives extra coverage across your midsection.
+This is good hack for those that want to fade their midsection.

 Plus Size Sitting & Standing Poses